JYU-IBA/jibal/README.md

 get_stop 4He "7Li0.60 6Li0.40" 2MeV 1000tfu
 ~~~~
 Note that this results in two elements, but this is fine.

+### Jibaltool

+Run

+    $ jibaltool

+to get a short help.
+You can extract entire files of stopping data and see the current JIBAL configuration.

 ## Using the jibal library with your own programs